Current events

 I first grabbed Skiena's book and the accompanying online lectures as my main learning resources, but I abandoned them right before the graph algorithms in favor of other materials I'd found that I liked more: Sedgewick's book and his coursera courses (part 1 and part 2).

 The thing I like the most about Sedgewick's book and the courses was the fact that they provide concrete implementations (Java) of every algorithms that they discuss in the book and the lectures.
 I found it much more helpful to understand algorithms when learning the concepts and implementations together, side by side.
 I also liked the fact that they took time to explain Java fundamentals in the beginning of the book.
-It was immensely helpful for someone like me who's not very familiar with Java language to better understand the implementations (and be able to turn in homework assignments 😂).
+It was immensely helpful for someone like me who's not very familiar with Java language, to better understand the implementations (and be able to turn in homework assignments 😂).

 I cannot say that I understood everything covered in the book and the courses very well (in fact, far from it.
 It feels like I'm already forgetting half of what I learned), but at the end of the day, I'm glad that I took time to learn the subject at least this once.